zeitgeistpm/zeitgeist-subsquid/README.md

 Subsquid tools expect a certain directory layout:

+* `src/mappings` - handlers for events and calls.
-* `src/generated` - model/server definitions created by `codegen`.
+* `src/model` - model/server definitions created by `codegen`.
 Do not alter the contents of this directory manually.
+* `src/post-hooks` - manual injection of data for missing events on testnet during early stages.
 * `src/server-extension` - module with custom `type-graphql` based resolvers
 * `src/types` - data type definitions for chain events and extrinsics created by `typegen`.
-* `src/mappings` - mapping module.
-* `lib` - compiled js files.
-The structure of this directory must reflect `src`.

 ## Scripts